So, you’ve met the love of your life and you’ve decided to ask for her hand in marriage. Let us be the first to say congratulations!

 Edwardian and Belle Epoch engagement rings are easily recognisable by the fine filigree-work; you can see pretty patterns emerging from the form of metal and the gaps in the ring's structure, a bit like antique lace!
 Girly motifs such as bows and flower garlands were all the rage.

 Art Deco (1920-1939)

 Art Deco jewellery was inspired by sky-scrapers and Egyptian Art.
 Here you'll find simple geometric shapes galore in straight-forward, minimalist designs...
 Think squares, rectangles, circles and octagons!

 A limited colour palette was in vogue: with Diamonds, Emerald and Black Onyx among the most favoured materials.
 Bullet (or target) rings were especially popular.

-With over 10 years of experience in helping lost lovers find their own perfect vintage engagement rings Stacey Lillico loves nothing more than sharing her knowledge and passion with anybody looking to find that special hidden gem!Ring us on (+44) 0117 925 4798 or email firstname.lastname@example.org
+With over 10 years of experience in helping lost lovers find their own perfect vintage engagement rings Lillicoco loves nothing more than sharing her knowledge and passion with anybody looking to find that special hidden gem!Ring us on (+44) 0117 925 4798, schedule a private bristol engagement ring appointment, or email us at firstname.lastname@example.org